The Directors have pleasure in presenting the Annual Report of the

 - Higher Transaction Limit on ATM-cum-Debit card(per day)

 - Free NEFT/RTGS through Internet Banking etc. Features of the

 Personalized ATM-cum-Debit Card and Cheque Books,50% concession in

 processing fees of retail Loans,200 free Personalized Cheque leaves

 p.a., Free (100% concession on annual maintenance charge) Gold Credit

 Card, Reward Points and Free Demat account facility for the first year.

 The Bank has adopted the Charter since 2000-01, which details the

 duties and responsibilities of the Bank towards its customers.
 The

-Charter is displayed at all the branches and at the website and has
+charter is displayed at all the branches and Bank''s website.
+The Bank

 4. SOCIAL BANKING